? Table of Contents

 Solution:

-- Make sure the FPDF library is installed (plugin should show a notice if it’s missing)
+- Make sure the FPDF library is installed (plugin shows a notice if missing)

 - Try a different browser